-Education is a key priority for development policy under Macron’s government
+Education is a key priority for development policy under President Macron’s government

-In 2016, France was the fourth-largest donor country to education, after Germany, the US, and the UK.
-France disbursed US$1.3 billion in education ODA in 2016, according to data from the Organisation for Economic Co-Operation and Development (OECD).
+In 2016 (latest year for which complete data is available), France was the fourth-largest donor country to education, after Germany, the US, and the UK.
+France disbursed US$1.4 billion in education ODA in 2016, according to data from the Organisation for Economic Co-Operation and Development (OECD).
 This represents 11% of France’s total ODA, well above the 8% spent by donor countries of the OECD Development Assistance Committee (DAC) on average.
 France’s funding for education has remained rather stable over the past few years.

-In 2016, France channeled 86% of its education bilaterally, above the average of the OECD DAC of 70%.
-According to the OECD, education is the largest sector of France’s bilateral ODA: it received US$1.1 billion in 2016, or 15%.
+According to the OECD, education is the largest sector of France’s bilateral ODA; it received US$1.2 billion or 15% of bilateral funding in 2017 (latest year for which bilateral data is available).
 This includes the high in-country student costs mentioned above.
-If these costs are excluded, bilateral education financing drops to US$351 million, making it just the 12th-largest sector of French bilateral ODA in 2016.
+If these costs are excluded, bilateral education financing drops to US$385 million.

-These costs also distort the picture of France’s funding priorities within education.
-Almost three quarters of France’s bilateral education ODA is spent on post-secondary education (US$828 million in 2016): Nearly all of this consists of costs associated with students from developing countries studying in France.
-Secondary education is the second-largest sub-sector, with funding at US$126 million, or 11%, in 2016.
-As secondary and post-secondary education are considered important in supporting youth employability and in turn strengthening the economy – a key priority of France’s development policy – it is likely that they will continue to receive larger amounts of funding going forward.
+In-country student costs also distort the picture of France’s funding priorities within education.
+Almost three quarters of France’s bilateral education ODA is spent on post-secondary education (US$895 million in 2017).
+Nearly all of this consists of costs associated with students from developing countries studying in France.
+Secondary education is the second-largest sub-sector, with funding at US$125 million, or 10%, in 2017.
+As secondary and post-secondary education are considered important in supporting youth employability and in turn strengthening the economy – a key priority of France’s development policy – it is likely funding to these sub-sectors will increase going forward.

-Smaller shares of France’s bilateral funding for education are invested in ‘ general education’ (US$63 million, or 6% in 2016), which includes activities aimed at strengthening education systems. ‘ Basic education’, which includes primary education, accounts for 4% of France’s bilateral education ODA.
+Smaller shares of France’s bilateral funding for education are invested in ‘ general education’ (US$52 million, or 4% in 2017), which includes activities aimed at strengthening education systems. ‘ Basic education’, which includes primary education, accounts for 7% of France’s bilateral education ODA.

 The MAE defines overarching priorities; AFD steers implementation

-Within the MAE, the Directorate-General for Globalization, Culture, Education and International Development (DGM) and its ‘Sub-Directorate for Human Development’ drive strategies relating to France’s global education policies.
+Within the Ministry of Foreign Affairs and International Development (MAE), the Directorate-General for Globalization, Culture, Education and International Development (DGM) and its ‘Sub-Directorate for Human Development’ drive strategies relating to France’s global education policies.
 The MAE is responsible for the allocation of resources to education ODA channeled through multilateral organizations and provides political guidance on the priorities of France’s bilateral education ODA.
 This is particularly true for programs implemented by the AFD.
 AFD is responsible for the implementation and design of education projects in partner countries.
 The ‘Education, Training and Employment’ division of the ‘Human Development’ department is the most relevant operational division.
-The Ministry of Education is involved in global education, in so far as it manages and reports costs of hosting international students.
+The Ministry of Education is involved in global education, insofar as it manages and reports costs of hosting international students.